 NicVAX Agreement with GSK.
 In March 2010, we closed an exclusive worldwide option and licensing agreement with GSK for NicVAX as well as for the development of follow-on nicotine addiction vaccines.
 Upon closing, we received a \$40 million initial payment.
 Under the terms of the agreement, we granted to GSK (i) an option to obtain an exclusive worldwide license to develop, commercialize and manufacture NicVAX as it currently exists, as well as certain potential alternative forms of NicVAX together with an adjuvant other than a GSK proprietary adjuvant and/or with different presentation, dosage or administration (NicVAX Alternatives), and (ii) an exclusive worldwide license to develop, commercialize and manufacture certain future generation candidate vaccines for the prevention or treatment of nicotine addiction based on our NicVAX intellectual property (other than NicVAX and NicVAX Alternatives).
 GSK has informed us that it does not intend to exercise the NicVAX option due to the failure of the Phase III trials to achieve their primary end points.
-However, GSK has not indicated that it has terminated the development of the future generation nicotine vaccine.
+On October 24, 2012 we received notification from GSK terminating the agreement in its entirety effective December 19, 2012, citing the failures in the Phase III trials as well as the failure of the Dutch combination trial.